819SauCe/Onyx/readme.en.md

 # Jestex

-Jestex is an **e-commerce SaaS**.
-The initial version (v1) will be open and public on GitHub, serving both as a functional product and a technical experiment.
+Jestex is a **SaaS page builder**.
+The initial version (v1) will be open and public on GitHub, serving both as a functional product and as a technical experiment.
 The project focuses on **code simplicity**, hands-on learning, and idea validation.
 It exists to test my skills with **Golang**, study scalable architecture, and, if possible, generate revenue in the future.

 ### Stack and Technical Decisions